Interdepartmental Neuroscience Program

 Program information is available at http://medicine.yale.edu/inp.

 Required of all first-year Neuroscience track graduate students.
 Rotation period is one term.
-Both terms required.
 Grading is Satisfactory/Unsatisfactory.

 INP 513a and INP 514b, Second-Year Thesis Research Charles Greer

 Required of all second-year INP graduate students.
-Both terms required.
 Grading is Satisfactory/Unsatisfactory.

 By arrangement with faculty and approval of DGS.

 This course covers advanced topics in computational biology.
 How do cells compute, how do they count and tell time, how do they oscillate and generate spatial patterns?
 Topics include time-dependent dynamics in regulatory, signal-transduction, and neuronal networks; fluctuations, growth, and form; mechanics of cell shape and motion; spatially heterogeneous processes; diffusion.
 This year, the course spends roughly half its time on mechanical systems at the cellular and tissue level, and half on models of neurons and neural systems in computational neuroscience.
-Prerequisite: MCDB 561 or equivalent, or a 200-level biology course, or permission of the instructor.
+Prerequisite: a 200-level biology course or permission of the instructor.

-This course is an introduction to ethics and ethical decision making in the neurosciences.
+This course is an introduction to ethics and ethical decision-making in the neurosciences.
 Format for the course is an informal discussion.
-Each week we are joined by members of the Yale faculty and community who can share their experiences and expertise as it relates to the topic of the week.
-This course is mandatory for first-year graduate students in the Interdepartmental Neuroscience Program (INP).
+Each week we are joined by members of the Yale faculty and community who share their experiences and expertise as it relates to the topic of the week.
+Required of first-year INP students.
 Grading is Satisfactory/Unsatisfactory and is based on attendance/participation, weekly reaction papers, and a final term paper.
-The successful (Satisfactory) completion of this course is worth one full graduate course credit.
 Enrollment limited to Neuroscience track students.

-INP 701a / NBIO 701a, Principles of Neuroscience Angeliki Louvi, Ralph DiLeone, and Ivan de Araujo
+INP 701a, Principles of Neuroscience Angeliki Louvi, William Cafferty, and Alex Kwan

 General neuroscience seminar: lectures, readings, and discussion of selected topics in neuroscience.
 Emphasis is on how approaches at the molecular, cellular, physiological, and organismal levels can lead to understanding of neuronal and brain function.

-INP 720a / MCDB 720a / NBIO 720a, Neurobiology Haig Keshishian and Paul Forscher
+INP 720a / MCDB 720a, Neurobiology Haig Keshishian and Paul Forscher

 Examination of the excitability of the nerve cell membrane as a starting point for the study of molecular, cellular, and intracellular mechanisms underlying the generation and control of behavior.